Understanding CUI: Controlled Unclassified Information

 The shift to remote work has complicated CUI handling significantly.
 Employees working from home are accessing CUI on home networks, on personal devices, from coffee shops.
 This creates vulnerabilities.
 Your CUI handling policies need to account for remote work.
 Do you allow employees to work with CUI on personal devices?
 If yes, those devices need encryption.
 Do you allow remote access to systems containing CUI?
 If yes, you need multifactor authentication and secure VPN access.
 Do you allow CUI to be stored on personal laptops?
 If yes, you need encryption and device management.
 If no, you need a policy that's enforced.

 Cloud services and collaboration tools introduce similar challenges.
-If your team uses Google Drive, Slack, or similar tools, CUI might end up stored there.
+If your team uses cloud storage or messaging tools, CUI might end up stored there.
 Your security policies need to address whether these tools are approved for CUI, what controls are required if they are, and what the consequences are if someone uses unapproved tools.

 You now understand what CUI is and why the DoD cares about it.
 You know that CMMC's entire purpose is to ensure you're handling CUI properly.
 You're ready to ask your organization a hard question: do we actually know what CUI we have in our environment?
 If the answer is no or you're uncertain, that's your first project.
 Find the CUI, document it, understand how you're currently handling it, and then work toward implementing the controls CMMC requires.
 That inventory becomes the foundation for everything else.
 You can't protect what you don't know you have.
 Once you have that clarity, you can build a protection program that actually works.